UUcoffeeCup

 Our Little Free Library on the front lawn needs books to share with the neighborhood.
 Novels, gardening and cook books, children's books are all good choices.

-Do you have some good books you want to share?
+Do you have any good books you can share?
 Please put them in our Little Free Library.
 You will probably find a book for yourself to enjoy!

 UU Housing

 Have you thought about moving?
 Why not think about living in the vibrant community of Port Washington on Long Island!
-How about considering living at Hadley House, a 40-unit apartment building for Independent Seniors for UU members, 62+, and their families?
+How about considering living at Hadley House, a 40-unit apartment building for UU member Independent Seniors, 62+ and their families?
+SNUUC member & Hadley House resident, Barbara Singer invites you to an Open House at Hadley House on Sunday, May 19, 1:30-4 pm.
+If you have any questions about the availability of units or how to apply, they can be answered by the Social Worker in the building, Susan Bagnini, 516-944-8457, 464 Main St Port Washington.

 DO YOU HAVE A BUSINESS OR SERVICE YOU WANT TO ADVERTISE?